leezl/cse680/PA07/README.md

 This project attempts to use cmake to create the Makefile. so in build, using:
    cmake ..
    make
 Should result in the creation of the executable in the bin directory.
+See additional build help below.

 CONTROLS:
-Space: stops spinning of object
+Space: starts/stops spinning of object
 a, d: change speed of spinning object
 left arrow: camera gets closer to object
 right arrow: camera gets farther from object